Shindelar/SearchYoutubeOnReddit/README.md

 # rSlashTube
-Browse youtube and find the top reddit thread instantly.
+Chrome extension that allows you to find the top reddit thread to a youtube video instantly.

 ## Download from chrome store: